-This third Parish Pastoral Council was established in Maynooth & Ladychapel in November 2015.
+This Fourth Parish Pastoral Council was established in Maynooth & Ladychapel in January 2019.
 The Parish Pastoral Council is a structure which brings together lay women and men from different parts of the parish, to work co-responsibly with priests and religious to build their parish as a living community committed to sharing the Good News.

 See details about our Parish Pastoral Council members here

 The consideration to form a parish pastoral council was announced to parishioners in November 2003.

 A Parish Pastoral Council (PPC) is a consultative body of the faithful, representative of the whole parish community, willing to work in close partnership with the priest(s) of the parish to further the mission of Christ and his Church in the parish.

 Diocesan guidance states that Parish Pastoral Councils are leadership structures that enable priests and people to work together to build up dynamic Christian communities that are characterised by prayer, hospitality, mission and evangelisation.

 The members of the Council seek to bring their knowledge and experience of life in the parish to bear on this task.
 The full Council meets on a monthly basis, with smaller groups of members assigned specific tasks meeting more frequently as required.

 Each PPC exists to further the mission of Christ and his Church in the parish.
 Members do so by contributing to the building up of the faith, hope and love of all parishioners.
 Other areas the PPC facilitate are

 - Organising and / or promoting events that will contribute to the prayer life and faith life of the community